What’s Wrong With ‘The God Makers’?

-Why would someone who claims to be learned about what Latter-day Saints are and believe, believe something that runs counter to all that they actually are and believe?
+Why would someone who claims to know what Latter-day Saints believe accept as facts that which runs counter to all they actually do believe?
 Peter Ould may be able to answer that question some day, but not yet.

 Yet, having read the book, "Christianity Today" concludes that they have: Dedicated their lives to winning Mormons away from the faith (16 July, 1982, p.
 32)